ptsteadman/notebook/essays/gray-man-style.md

 be practiced secretly with a group: "[The Gray Man] practices with his weaponry in private, or only with his fellow Grey Men, always in a secluded location."

-Later writing about the gray man concept is mostly found on survivalist content farms, promoted as a tactic for use in a fantasy urban survival scenario.
-In these later pieces, gray man is less of a lifestyle ideal than a situational strategy, recycled for clickbait purposes.
+I found later writing about the gray man concept on a number of different survivalist content farms.
+In these later pieces, gray man is less of a lifestyle ideal than a situational strategy for use in a fantasy urban survival scenario, recycled for clickbait purposes.
 For many younger survivalists, survivalism is less of a political position and more of a hobby.
 The tension that these later adopters face is instead a tension between wanting to share their hobby and wanting to actually survive if SHTF.

 Undercover agents and military professionals also make tactical use of gray man.
-For the military, 'gray man' is taught as a survival tactic for POWs.
-To get an idea of what military gray man looks like, consider the man photographed in this tweet thread from Chelsea Manning:
+To get an idea of what professional gray man looks like, consider the man photographed in this tweet thread from Chelsea Manning:

 https://twitter.com/xychelsea/status/880963473437585408?lang=en